As of: 19 June 2026 · Reading time: 4 min

 Strategies for a successful knowledge transfer

-Short: There are various methods to make knowledge transfer in the company.
+Short: There are different methods to make knowledge transfer in the company.

-There are various methods to make knowledge transfer in the company.
+There are different methods to make knowledge transfer in the company.
 Choosing the right method depends on corporate culture, the nature of knowledge and resources available.
 Here are some proven approaches:

 Mentoring and Tandem Programs